-The Joint Conciliation Committee set up by the social partners and comprising 7 members from both sides is responsible for resolving problems relating to the profession and those that may concern the application of the Collective Agreement.
+The Joint Conciliation Committee set up by the social partners and comprising 9 members from both sides, has the task of finding out about and settling any problems in the profession, as well as those that may concern the application of the Collective Agreement.
 It must also define the aims and procedures of future Collective Agreements.